♦♦♦ “Your attitude, not your aptitude, will determine your altitude.” — Zig Ziglar ♦♦♦

 Last week I shared how daydreaming helped make my aspirations of moving to Los Angeles come true.
 I imagined a whole lot, but never that my daydreamy attitude would lead to altitude of…other kinds.

-One of my first acting jobs in L.A. was a European energy drink commercial.
+One of my last acting jobs in L.A. was a European energy drink commercial.
 I played a grad student in a physiology course, studying a cadaver with a group of classmates.
 We shot it in a functioning morgue.

 My scene’s premise: Before “Joe” became a cadaver, he’d consumed a GoFast energy drink.
 As I bent over the body in the purposely low-cut scrubs, Joe’s manhood gave my chest a firm salute.
 Yes, friends, GoFast energy drinks keep one excitable—even postmortem.